kibertoad/message-queue-toolkit/README.md

     * `options`, composed by
         * `handlers` – configuration for handling each of the supported message types.
 See "Multi-schema handler definition" for more details;
         * `messageTypeField` - which field in the message describes the type of a message.
 This field needs to be defined as `z.literal` in the schema and is used for routing the message to the correct handler;
+        * `messageTimestampField` - which field in the message contains the message creation date (by default it is `timestamp`).
+This field needs to be a `Date` object or an ISO-8601 date string;
+        * `maxRetryDuration` - how long (in seconds) the message should be retried due to the `retryLater` result before marking it as consumed (and sending to DLQ, if one is configured).
+This is used to avoid infinite loops.
+Default is 4 days;
         * `queueName`; (for SNS publishers this is a misnomer which actually refers to a topic name)
         * `locatorConfig` - configuration for resolving existing queue and/or topic.
 Should not be specified together with the `creationConfig`.
         * `creationConfig` - configuration for queue and/or topic to create, if one does not exist.
 Should not be specified together with the `locatorConfig`.